 Cook, whose term will expire July 1, 2018, replaced Craig Campbell of Little Rock.

 Little Rock, Arkansas

-Gov. Mike Beebe named Ford Overton of Little Rock to the Arkansas Game and Fish Commission.
+Governor Mike Beebe named Ford Overton of Little Rock to the Arkansas Game and Fish Commission in 2012.
 Overton replaced George Dunklin of DeWitt.

 Overton, 46, owns West Tree Service in Little Rock and is currently a member of the Arkansas Game and Fish Foundation Board.
 A graduate of the University of Arkansas at Fayetteville, Overton is an avid outdoorsman who is especially interested in duck hunting, deer hunting, fishing and preservation.